 Responsibility for Payment

-Tuition and fees are assessed when students register.
-Students are ultimately responsible for enrolled courses or dropping them within the time required.
+Responsibility for payment of tuition and fees are assessed when the students register.
+Students are responsible for payment arrangements at the time of registration.

 Educational Payment Plan Options